-This is the most popular chart pattern traded in the markets.
+Head and Shoulders Pattern in Forex is the most popular chart pattern traded in the market.

-The left and right shoulder peaks are almost of same price level zone and same distance from the head but this is not usually the case.
-But they should at least be comparable.
-A support line is drawn on the lows of the left shoulder and the head.
+The left and right shoulder peaks are almost of same price level zone and same distance from the head.

 This support line is also known as the neckline.